 - Likewise, the faster the speed, the harder the arrow till hit the target.

-- However, if you’re young or you’re a beginner, it’s safe to stick with compound bows that do not shoot fast.
+- However, if you’re young or you’re a beginner, it’s safe to stick with ones that do not shoot fast.

 - Dominant Eye